yearn/yearn-devdocs/CONTRIBUTING.md

 ### Submitting a Pull Request

 Before submitting your pull request, check to see if there have been any new commits to the upstream `master` branch.
-If so, you should rebase your development branch so that merging will be a simple fast-forward.
+If there have been new commits, you should rebase your development branch so that merging will be a simple fast-forward.

 Fetch upstream `master` and merge with your repo's `master` branch: